 The first couple of years include one or two project courses, in which you work with your specific role in groups to produce complete games.
 During the process you will receive supervision and guidance.

-The Bachelor's Programme in Game Design and Programming prepares you, theoretically and practically, for a professional career within business, organisations, authorities or as a business owner.
-Find out where our alumni work.
+The Bachelor's Programme in Game Design and Programming prepares you, theoretically and practically, for a professional career within business, organisations, government bodies or as a business owner.

 Former students have gone on to become both business owners running their own studios and employees at some of the most successful game studios in the world.
-Notable examples of companies where graduates have found work include Blizzard Entertainment, Massive Entertainment, CD Project Red, Starbreeze, Crytek, Fatshark, Frictional Games, Ubisoft, Avalanche, Bohemia Interactive, Funcom, CCP, DICE and Might & Delight.
+Notable examples of companies where graduates have found work include Massive Entertainment, CD Project Red, Starbreeze, Crytek, Fatshark, Frictional Games, Ubisoft, Avalanche, Bohemia Interactive, Funcom, CCP, DICE, Activision Blizzard and Might & Delight.
 A number of former students also work within the Swedish higher education sector, teaching and running game design programmes.

 The game industry is the largest and fastest growing business in the entertainment industry.
 It is in continuous development, which leads to a large demand for a broad spectrum of creative professionals with game development as the common denominator.
-Games are also increasingly being used within education, training and medicine, under the name Serious Games.
+Games are also increasingly being used within education, training and medicine.

 As a graduate of the programme, you will be able to continue your studies at the Master's level in or outside of Sweden.